 A non-credit summer internship (UNIV 297) is also available for students who wish to do a summer internship under the guidance of a faculty sponsor and have it appear on their transcript.
-An internship fee may be assessed.
+The fee for the internship is \$300.